Azure-Samples/ms-identity-android-java/README.md

 The MSAL Android library gives your app the ability to begin using the [Microsoft identity platform](https://aka.ms/aaddev) by supporting [Azure Active Directory](https://azure.microsoft.com/services/active-directory/) and [Microsoft Accounts](https://account.microsoft.com) in a converged experience using industry standard OAuth2 and OpenID Connect protocols.

 This sample walks you through the process of integrating authentication with Microsoft Identity Platform (formerly Azure Active Directory for developers) in your android application.
-In this sample we'd achieve the following objectives and walk you through the code you need to write in the various lifecycle events.
+In this sample we'd walk you through the code you need to write in the various lifecycle events of your app to achieve the following objectives.

 * Sign-in a user
 * Device-wide SSO and Conditional Access support through the Auth Broker